Making Research Accessible initiative

 What we do

-The MRAi is working to develop the DTES Research Access Portal (RAP), an open-access portal anyone can use to access research findings and community-generated materials that focus on Vancouver’s Downtown Eastside (see video, below).
-We also aim to foster environments where faculty members, students, community organizations, community members, and other stakeholders can learn from and collaborate with each other.
+We also organize activities and foster environments where faculty, students, community organizations, community members, and other stakeholders can learn from and collaborate with each other.
 By providing more ways to share findings, we hope to broaden the positive impact of evidence-based information.

 Review our Statement on Guiding Principles and Actions to learn more.